Company Name – Amara Raja Batteries Limited (Amara Raja)

 Government of India’s push for faster adoption of EVs through FAME-II policy by providing subsidies to buyers

-De-growth in auto battery business due to lockdowns in COVID 1st & 2nd waves.
-In future lockdowns we can expect to see similar trends
+De-growth in auto battery business due to lockdowns in COVID 1st & 2nd waves

-Supply chain disruptions (shortage of key components) owing to uncertainties could affect auto sales and in turn impacting battery sales
+Supply chain disruptions (shortage of key components) owing to uncertainties could affect auto sales and in turn impact battery sales

 Andhra Pradesh high courts interim suspension extension of Andhra Pradesh Pollution Control Board’s (APPCB) plants closure orders.
-The state pollution board charged the battery maker with polluting air, which resulted in the presence of high levels of lead in the blood of almost all its employees and people of the surrounding villages, discharging untreated waste water into the drains and untreated sewage into the storm water drains, and causing soil pollution.
+The state pollution board charged the battery maker with polluting air, which resulted in the presence of high levels of lead in the blood of almost all its employees and people of the surrounding villages, discharging untreated wastewater into the drains and untreated sewage into the stormwater drains, and causing soil pollution.
 The matteras been pending since 2021

 2. Key Historical Financials